 Electricity enables students to work on homework and academic material before or after sunrise/sunset and when the natural light from the sun is gone.
-International Peace Initiaves (www.ipeacei.org/index.php), a Kenyan non-profit organization, said it best: “School is a privilege that the developed world has come to consider as a right.
+International Peace Initiaves (www.ipeacei.org/index.php), a Kenyan non-profit organization, said it best: "School is a privilege that the developed world has come to consider as a right.
 Sometimes, even as a burden.
-In the developing world the chance to go to school is gift, high school a major achievement, college an absolute dream come true.”
+In the developing world the chance to go to school is a gift, high school a major achievement, college an absolute dream come true."
 Is it possible to go from street child to Ivy League student?
 Read this NY Times article http://nyti.ms/1CYoU3Q and find out for yourself.

 Articles Referenced: www.worldbank.tumblr.com/day/2013/06/06/ and www.visualdata.dw.de/specials/bildung/en/literacy-global.html